What Is 25/30 As A Percent

 Before we tackle the specific problem of converting 25/30 to a percentage, let's establish a clear understanding of what fractions and percentages represent.

 A fraction expresses a part of a whole.
 It consists of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates the number of parts we have, while the denominator indicates the total number of equal parts the whole is divided into.
-For example, in the fraction 25/30, 25 represents the number of parts we're interested in, and 30 represents the total number of equal parts.
+As an example, in the fraction 25/30, 25 represents the number of parts we're interested in, and 30 represents the total number of equal parts.

 Method 1: Converting the Fraction to a Decimal, Then to a Percentage